AlyyanAhmed21/End-to-End-Chest-Cancer-Classification-using-MLflow-and-DVC/README.md

 ## 🖼️ Application Screenshot

-Here is the user interface of the deployed Flask web application.
+Here is the user interface of the deployed web application.

 ![Application Screenshot](./screenshot.png)